tuftspodcastnetwork/tpn.github.io/README.md

 # tuftspodcastnetwork.github.io
-Website in a work in progress
+Website is a work in progress

 How to upload your podcast to the website:
 1. Make sure your podcast has been uploaded to Soundcloud.